Abdullah Hadhereti

-Abdullah Hadhereti (عبدالله حضريتي; born 10 August 1992) is a Saudi Arabian footballer who plays as a forward for Al-Kholood.
+Abdullah Hadhereti (عبدالله حضريتي; born 10 August 1992) is a Saudi Arabian footballer who plays as a forward.

 Career

 Hadhereti began his career at the youth team of Al-Raed before joining Al-Shabab on January 31, 2013.
 On August 13, 2014, he left Al-Shabab and rejoined to Al-Raed.
 On September 3, 2015, Hadhereti joined Damac.
 After making 3 appearances in all competitions he left Damac and joined Sdoos on January 1, 2016.
 Hadhereti left Sdoos and joined Al-Ain on August 8, 2017.
 He helped Al-Ain achieve promotion to the MS League.
 On August 24, 2018, Hadhereti joined Al-Taqadom.
 He scored 14 goals as Al-Taqadom finished fourth and earned promotion to the MS League.
 On January 12, 2020, Hadhereti joined Al-Qadsiah on a six-month loan.
 He scored 12 goals in 17 appearances as Al-Qadsiah finished runners-up in the MS League.
 On 2 February 2021, Hadhereti joined Al-Jabalain on loan from Al-Qadsiah.
 On 21 July 2022, Hadhereti joined Pro League side Al-Adalah.
 On 1 January 2023, Hadhereti joined Al-Kholood.